 Section 2 of the Handbook outlines the role of the Adviser of Studies, as well as identifying School-level responsibilities in the advising process.
 It also introduces some basic guidelines for meetings with students.
+Section 3 then provides some important guidance on Safeguarding.

-Section 3 identifies some of the common academic issues that might arise when advising students, and offers some guidance for responding to such matters, whilst Section 4 identifies common pastoral issues and signposts University support services and processes in these areas.
+Section 4 identifies some of the common academic issues that might arise when advising students, and offers some guidance for responding to such matters, whilst Section 5 identifies common pastoral issues and signposts University support services and processes in these areas.